tagohd/mono/Characters/James Redawić/James's Excuse.md

 [Sudo]: Of course AL is.
 But why would Luke use it if it meant harming Sam or anyone else?

-sudoMajor:: Also, what if James and AL's deal is that they can't die unless killed?
+sudoMajor: Also, what if James and AL's deal is that they can't die unless killed?
 And that's why AL is so motivated to solve this conundrum—he and James were supposed to have *millennia* together, not just a measly couple of centuries.

 lunR: 2